 The Stanley R. Mohler, M.D., Aerospace Medicine Endowed Scholarship:

-this scholarship of $500 offered by AsMA's Foundation is intended to provide a training grant to help students and residents in aerospace medicine fund their studies or research activities.
+this scholarship of $750 offered by AsMA's Foundation is intended to provide a training grant to help students and residents in aerospace medicine fund their studies or research activities.
 Full-time students and residents from any country are eligible, but priority will be given to those early in their careers and to those who are members of the Aerospace Medical Association and the Aerospace Medical Association Student and Resident Organization.
 Submit the completed Common Application Form by the January 31 deadline

 The Space Medicine Association (SMA) Jeffrey R. Davis Scholarship: